-Wozniacki back from the brink to reach Wimbledon last 16
+Wozniacki back from the brink to reach last 16

 Kontaveit, one of the most dangerous unseeded players in the women's draw having won the Den Bosch grasscourt title in the build-up to Wimbledon, served for the match at 5-4 in the second set and was 30-0 ahead in that game.

-She missed a routine backhand that would have given her three match points and Wozniacki leveled at 5-5.
+She missed a routine backhand that would have given her three match points and Wozniacki levelled at 5-5.

 World number 38 Kontaveit broke again to lead 6-5 but faltered on serve once more with the winning line so close.

-She crumbled in the tiebreak and Wozniacki's experience paid off in the decider as the Dane moved through to a last-16 clash with hard-hitting American Coco Vandeweghe.
+She crumbled in the tiebreak and Wozniacki's experience paid off in the decider as the Dane moved through to a last-16 clash with hard-hitting 24th-seeded American.

+"I felt like I wasn't playing my best in the beginning," the Dane said.
+"It definitely took me a while to get into it.

+"I thought I played really well in the third set and at the end of the second set.
+I was pleased to just keep fighting.
+I felt her getting just a little bit nervous towards the end."